alexj2003/alexj2003/README.md

-## Hi there! :wave:
+## About Me

-Computer Science student, passionate about software and games development.
+:wave: Computer Science student, passionate about software and games development

 ---